此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 In February 1976, the UK, seeking to promote its economic interests in Taiwan, established the Anglo-Taiwan Trade Committee in Taipei, which later set up a Visa Handling Unit in June 1989.
 The Anglo-Taiwan Trade Committee and the UK Education Centre later merged in October 1993 to become the British Trade and Cultural Office (BTCO).
 The BTCO then changed its name to British Office Taipei (BOT) on 26 May 2015 to better reflect the full scope of its work.

 Taiwan is dedicated to the promotion of Taiwan-UK bilateral relations, which has seen significant growth in recent years.
-29 agreements and MoUs have been concluded in such areas as health, intellectual properties, youth exchanges, aviation, education, culture, avoidance of double taxation, etc. Taiwan and the UK have also established several regular bilateral dialogues, including the annual Taiwan-UK Trade Talks as well as annual forums on Renewable Energy, Railway, Smart City and Agriculture.
+29 agreements and MoUs have been concluded in such areas as health, intellectual properties, youth exchanges, aviation, education, culture, avoidance of double taxation, etc. Taiwan and the UK have also established several regular bilateral dialogues, including the annual Taiwan-UK Trade Talks as well as annual forums on renewable energy, semiconductors and agriculture.
 In March 2021, Taiwan, the United Kingdom, the United States, and Japan jointly organised an international seminar on Building the Resilience of Nations and Communities to Disasters" under the "Global Cooperation and Training Framework" (GCTF).
+In November 2025, the UK officially joined the GCTF and became a full partner.

 Taiwan also actively builds connections with and maintains strong support from the UK Parliament.
-The British-Taiwanese All-Party Parliamentary Group has a 140-strong membership base, making it among the largest groups of its kind within the UK Parliament.
-The current Co-Chairs are Bob Stewart MP and Deputy Lord Speaker of the House of Lords Lord Rogan.
+The British-Taiwanese All-Party Parliamentary Group is an important platform for gathering cross-party support for Taiwan.
+The current co-chairs are Sarah Champion MP and Lord Rogan.
+There are also other friendship parliamentary groups such as Labour Friends of Taiwan and Conservative Friends of Taiwan.
 In October 2014, then Lord Speaker Baroness D’Souza became the first ever Lord Speaker to visit Taiwan, symbolising the positive development of bilateral relations between both countries.
 In July 2018, the visit of Taiwan’s President of the Legislative Yuan Su Jia-chyuan marked the most important event for Taiwan-UK parliamentary exchanges in recent years.
 During his visit, President Su met with the Lord Speaker, the Chairman of Ways and Means (most senior deputy speaker of House of Commons), Co-Chairs of the British-Taiwanese All-Party Parliamentary Group and other prominent parliamentarians.
-Sir Lindsay Hoyle, Speaker of the UK House of Commons, presented a congratulatory statement to the 2021 Open Parliament Forum hosted by Legislative Yuan in December 2021.
-Alicia Kearns, Chair of the House of Commons’ Foreign Affairs Committee, led a Foreign Affairs Committee delegation to Taiwan in November 2022, and the Co-Chair of the APPG, Bob Stewart MP, also led an APPG delegation to Taiwan in March 2023.
-The visits helped to enhance the UK parliamentarians’ understanding of the challenges facing Taiwan in the Indo-Pacific region, and exploring key areas of potential cooperation between Taiwan and the UK.
+In December 2021, Sir Lindsay Hoyle, Speaker of the UK House of Commons, presented a congratulatory statement to the 2021 Open Parliament Forum hosted by the Legislative Yuan.
+On 15th May 2025, former President Tsai Ing-wen was invited by the British-Taiwanese All-Party Parliamentary Group to speak to British parliamentarians in the UK Parliament.
+This marks the first time a former Taiwanese head of state has been invited to speak at the UK Parliament.
+She also met with House of Commons Speaker Sir Lindsay Hoyle in the Speaker’s House, which was also unprecedented and of great historic significance.
+Over the years, many British parliamentary delegations have visited Taiwan, including a Foreign Affairs Committee delegation led by Chair Alicia Kearns MP in November 2022.
+These visits have helped to enhance UK parliamentarians’ understanding of the challenges facing Taiwan in the Indo-Pacific region and have explored key areas of potential cooperation between Taiwan and the UK.

 On 3 March 2009, Taiwan was green lighted for the British government’s visa-waiver programme.
 This decision was based on the UK Border Agency’s review of visa regimes around the world, which deemed Taiwan as a low risk country.
 Taiwan’s inclusion in the programme has seen the number of ROC passport holders visiting the UK increase significantly.
 During the first year of Taiwan’s inclusion in 2009, the number rose to 54,200 from 26,100 in 2008.
-Thereafter, the number has continued to increase each year, with statistics indicating that 127,000 ROC citizens visited the UK in 2019.
-However, due to the pandemic, country specific data related to visitors to the UK is not available in 2020.
-On December 23, 2021, Taiwan and the United Kingdom signed the Memorandum of Understanding for the Exchange of Driving Licences and started implementing exchanges on January 1, 2022.
+Thereafter, the number has continued to increase each year.

 On 1 January 2012, the Taiwan-UK Youth Mobility Scheme (YMS) was launched.
 The scheme provides 1,000 visas to Taiwanese youths between the ages of 18 and 30 with the opportunity to visit Taiwan each year.